 Rather than rush off to the courthouse to file one’s complaints against the other, the practice of collaborative law emphasizes negotiation and settlement of family issues outside the public sphere of the courtroom.
 This is a more open and civil approach than courtroom proceedings, and the process allows the clients to take control of their family issues and decide for themselves how their family should move forward upon separation and divorce.
-Find out more by calling Smith Horton Law today.
+Find out more by calling Pinnacle Law today.

 Dial (704) 734-9797 now and schedule your initial consultation with our Charlotte collaborative law attorney.
 You can also contact us online.

 Not all cases or couples are suited for a collaborative solution, especially when those situations include drug and alcohol abuse and domestic violence.
 However, for couples who can still communicate—if only a little—collaborative law can help them work through their problems in a less stressful environment, often at a lower cost.

 - Signed collaborative law agreement: The process begins by each party and their attorneys signing an agreement stating that they will resolve their marital issues through the collaborative law model.
 Once an agreement has been reached, the first “four-way” meeting is scheduled.

 - Four-way meetings: A cornerstone of the collaborative law model, a four-way meeting consists of each spouse and their attorney gathering together to discuss the subject of that day’s agenda.
 Depending on the complexity and the number of issues to be addressed, there can be anywhere between two to seven or more meetings.
 At each meeting, it is the goal of everyone to resolve—or at least make some progress toward—resolving the issues existing between the spouses.
 By being honest, forthright with information, and respectful, a transparent and efficient process is created that focuses on doing what is best for each spouse and the family as a whole as they transition into their new lives.